Templating

 })

-method is powerful especially when working with asynchronous rendering you can render something temporarily like a loading indicator and then replace it later once you have your data.
+The replace method is powerful especially when working with asynchronous rendering you can render something temporarily like a loading indicator and then replace it later once you have your data.
 This is exactly what suspense utility does.

 insertAfter

-method.
+The insertAfter method works exactly like the render method.
 The only difference is that it adds the template content after the provided target node.

 temp.insertAfter(document.getElementById('app'))

-Another difference is that it can also take a HTMLTemplate
+Another difference is that it can also take a HTMLTemplate instance as target, allowing to render templates one after another.

 const items = [